janisaiad/MMNN/refs/paper/temp/speech.md

   - in large low rank, NTK tends to 1; analyze finite-width corrections and depth scaling (towards infinite depth via \(1/r\) expansion)  # we chart the limit
   - relation to tensor programs for depth and hyperparameter transfer (via \(\mu\)P); plan NTK for DSRN as well  # we connect frameworks

-- **spectral/initialization insights**
-  - spectral initialization performs as well as traditional schemes; singular vectors matter more than singular values  # we highlight empirical result
-  - setting all singular values to 1 preserves performance, contrary to earlier beliefs  # we note specificity

 - **normalization and data geometry**
   - hypercube data: use \(\mathrm{Tr}(\Sigma_w) = d\) and unit bias for approximation theorems  # we define scaling